dukescript/dukescript-presenters/README.md

 ## License

-The DukeScript Presenters are licensed under **GPLv3** license, but the [DukeScript Support](https://dukescript.com/index.html#support) is ready to offer your more business friendly license.
+The DukeScript Presenters are licensed under **GPLv3** license, but the [DukeScript Support](https://dukescript.com/index.html#support) is ready to offer you more business friendly license.